hopin-team/module-federation-workshop/README.md

 2- In http://localhost:3001/reception how many copies of React do we download?
 Can you find where we are downloading React in the networking tab?

 3- We have not implemented any `host` to `remote` navigation nor the other way around.
-There is neither `onHostNavigate` nor `onNavigate` callbacks on `host/src/components/LoadNextMF.jsx`.
-How can we click on "Reception" in the navigation bar from http://localhost:3001/ and navigate to http://localhost:3001/reception?
+There is neither `onHostNavigate` nor `onNavigate` callbacks in `host/src/components/LoadNextMF.jsx`.
+Why can we click on "Reception" in the navigation bar in http://localhost:3001/ and navigate to http://localhost:3001/reception?

 4- In http://localhost:3001/reception if you click on "Go to Expo 1" in the footer the expo page 1 is not loaded.
 Can you fix it?
 Hint, you'll need to use `useRouter` from `next/router` to [push](https://nextjs.org/docs/api-reference/next/router#routerpush) a `pathname` in `LoadNextMF.jsx`.
 Tip: pass `{ shallow: true }` when pushing a route since we only need client-side navigation.

-5- If you click on "Expo" and "Expo 1" in the navigation bar one of the two is not going to load.
+5- If you click on "Expo" and "Expo 1" in the navigation bar one of the two pages is not going to work.
 Can you fix that?
-You need to implement router listeners to navigate from `host` to `remote`.

-⚠️ Tip: You can use this [routeChangeStart event](https://nextjs.org/docs/api-reference/next/router#routerevents) to implement a listener.
+You need to implement router listeners to navigate from `host` to `remote`. ⚠️ Tip: You can use this [routeChangeStart event](https://nextjs.org/docs/api-reference/next/router#routerevents) to implement a listener.
 Pro-tip: don't forget to cleanup listeners with `router.events.off` if you add any listener.

 6- Do you think we should use the rest operator in `nextjs/components/LoadNextMF.jsx` and then spread it in `MountMF` and `mount`?
 Or is it better to explicitly pass each argument as we currently do?
 Which approach is more future-proofed?
 Snippet of the proposed change: